 - Pompous and arrogant demeanor

-Lack of Love = Not Good Enough
+With Lack of Maternal Love, Children Internalize They’re Not Good Enough

 Love and affection is something every child need, but daughters of narcissistic mothers don’t get enough love.